-A health treatment that is not classified as standard Western medical practice is referred to as complementary and alternative medicine.
-The catagory encompasses a variety of disciplines that include everything from diet and exercise to mental conditioning and lifestyle changes.
-Examples include acupuncture, guided imagery, chiropractic treatments, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage, and many others.
+Complementary and alternative medicine includes health treatments that are not part of standard Western medical practice.
+The category encompasses a variety of disciplines that include everything from diet and exercise to mental conditioning and lifestyle changes.

 Chromium has been widely publicized as therapy to improve diabetes control.
-Although there are several studies that support a role for chromium as beneficial in diabetes, currently there are no recommendations for its use in diabetes management.
+Although there are several studies that support a role for chromium as beneficial in diabetes, other studies do not confirm this.
+Currently there are no recommendations for its use in diabetes management.

 Magnesium has been studied for years as a form of therapy to improve blood sugar control in people with diabetes.
 A lack of magnesium has been associated with insulin secretion abnormalities and has been associated with diabetes complications.